Our #1 Recommended Mattress

 Must Mattresses be Flame Retardant?

 From an ethical and safe point of view, every flammable product, including a mattress, must have a flame retardant, whether in chemical form or natural state.
 Understanding the need for any fire-resisting layer in a mattress is essential.
 Fire retardants are necessary to prevent the start or spread of accidental fire.
-Moreover, this layer helps you to evacuate from the scene without getting hurt.
+Also, this layer helps you to evacuate from the scene without getting hurt.

 The U.S. Consumer Product Safety Commission has made it mandatory for each mattress to have any fire retardant that is effective against fire and can sustain it for a suitable period of time.
 In most cases, a fire retardant should hold fire until the time period when everybody evacuates the place.